jmcnally17/bank-tech-test/README.md

 - [Jest](https://jestjs.io/) for unit testing
 - The VS Code extension [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for formatting README.md
 - [ESLint](https://eslint.org/) for linting

-## Approach

-I started off by creating a Miro board to map out my idea of how the program would work and what classes I would be creating.
-I initially created my user stories that I thought covered the functionality I wanted to implement.
-I then started with the `Account` class that contained a balance instance variable in the constructor called `this.balance` and five functions that would fulfill these user stories:

-- `getBalance()`
-- `displayBalance()`
-- `deposit(amount, date)`
-- `withdraw(amount, date)`
-- `printStatement()`

-_Note: Although `getBalance` already deals with showing the balance of the account, I created `displayBalance` to print a more user-friendly message to the console._

-I then started to think about how each function would work and what each would need in order to carry out their responsibility. `getBalance` and `displayBalance` were very straightforward since all they required was just `this.balance`.
-Initially, `deposit` and `withdraw` would simply increase and decrease the balance respectively; however, I quickly realised `printStatement` would rely on all transactions being recorded in a log so that it could pull that data to format it into a statement.
-Therefore, it became clear that `deposit` and `withdraw` would need to add the current transaction to this log once they update the balance.

-At this point I could see `Account` had more than one responsibility.
-Therefore, I looked at what I had planned so far and saw there were three main responsibilities:

-- Monitoring the balance
-- Keeping a history of all previous transactions
-- Creating a statement from the transaction log

-It was clear two more classes were needed in order to adhere to the SRP: `TransactionLog` and `Statement`.
-I then followed the same process for these two classes as I had for the account class.

-Each transaction would need four keys:

-- `type` - indicates which column in the statement to put the amount under
-- `amount` - the change in the balance the transaction would make
-- `date` - when the transaction was made
-- `balance` - the updated balance once the transaction is completed

-These would be made into a Javascript object by `TransactionLog` and then added into the history instance variable called `this.history` by a function called `addTransaction`. `Statement` would need to have one function called `formatLog` which would use the transaction log as an argument to obtain the array of transaction objects.
-It would then iterate through this array and format each transaction into a string that can be added to the statement. `addTransaction` would use the `unshift` method to place the new transaction at the beginning of the array so that when iterating through `this.history`, the most recent transactions would be placed at the top of the statement.

-I then had to plan how I would connect these classes together.
-I decided to use dependency injection to create an instance of `TransactionLog` and `Statement` in the constructor of `Account` because one account would have one corresponding transaction history and statement.

-Next, I planned for edge cases which all turned out to be solved by simply throwing errors when certain conditions are met with the user's input (e.g. invalid dates being entered).

-Finally, to finish planning I drew up an example of what output I wanted to see when running the code in Node.js REPL.
-This was a good way of remembering what output messages I wanted my functions to give.

-At this point, I thought I had sufficiently planned and began to write code, with tests being run first to adhere to TDD.

-### Development

-All the main functions that are intended to be called by the user were put in `Account`.
-The functions from the other classes are called in `Account` when needed.
-This made sense to me due to the fact the account is what the user would be interacting with.

-I focused on coding the main functionality before dealing with edge cases.
-I made conditionals for each way the user could enter invalid input for the amount and date of the transactions, one at a time. `deposit` and `withdraw` accounted for edge cases regarding the amount, because it is `Account`s responsibility to monitor the balance. `addTransaction` accounted for edge cases regarding the date, because `TransactionLog` keeps a record of all previous transactions so I felt it would be appropriate for this class to also check if a valid date has been given.
-Once I felt I had covered all bases, I went about refactoring these functions by using private methods for checking errors.
-These methods would then branch into further private methods to account for each type of error that could occur.
-This branching was made to make each function short and readable to the point where it is clear to see the responsibility of each one.

-I encountered an interesting bug when creating these private functions.
-I was testing my code in `node` by making multiple deposits and withdrawals with amounts with two decimal places and found that `this.balance` appeared to become a float with more than two decimal places.
-I researched this and found that this is due to the way Javascript estimates floats.
-This bug was solved by lines [23](https://github.com/jmcnally17/bank-tech-test/blob/main/src/account.js#L23) and [35](https://github.com/jmcnally17/bank-tech-test/blob/main/src/account.js#L23) which set `this.balance` back to a two decimal place float before creating the transaction.

-The only other refactoring of functions needed was in `formatLog` in `Statement` which would use a private method that would branch in a similar way as used before.
-Each branch would cover for each type of transaction.

 ## Getting Started